laminseima/laminseima.github.io/index.md

 ---
 layout: page
 title:  Lamin Seima
+subtitle: Hi!, don't hesitate, come on in
+---

+Welcome to the online home of Lamin Seima.
+There are cups of thought here, you can enjoy some of those too.
+Those are served by me, Ryo Firmananda.
+I personally decided to openly share those with the hope that we can discuss directly at one table while accompanied by a cup of drink

+---
+layout: page
+title:  Lamin Seima
-subtitle: Hi!, don't hesitate, come on in 0_0
+subtitle: Hi!, don't hesitate, come on in
 ---

 Welcome to the online home of Lamin Seima.